andyscott/computer/README.md

 unlicensed or very permissive.
 Refer to those upstream sources for specific information.

-Some code under the `./pkg` directory is licensed under Apache 2.0.
+Some code is licensed under Apache 2.0.
+The header of the files says so.

 ```
 Copyright 2025 Andy Scott <andy.g.scott@gmail.com>